Swiss president rejects tax information exchange with EU

 In a separate interview in the same newspaper, Patrick Odier, president of the Swiss Bankers’ Association, said an automatic exchange of information was “not the best option” and defended the model of a withholding tax that “covers all revenues from Swiss deposits and offers a solution for the past and for the future”.

-A withholding tax agreement with Germany failed in the German parliament last year and Widmer-Schlumpf said in interviews this weekend the conditions for negotiating such deals had become less favorable in recent weeks.
+A withholding tax agreement with Germany failed in the German parliament last year and Widmer-Schlumpf said in interviews this weekend the conditions for negotiating such deals had become less favourable in recent weeks.
+(Reporting by Silke Koltrowitz, editing by William Hardy)